 Sergio Sandoval, SMASH Senior and student at Oakland Military Institute

 Julia Stiglitz, Director of Business Development

 Raymond Ravaglia, Associate Dean and Director of Stanford Pre-Collegiate Studies & founder of Stanford University's Online High School

 Refreshments and hors d'oeuvres from 6:30pm-7:15pm

 Panel begins at 7:15

 Hills Plaza Parking Garage - $10 flat rate (entrance on Folsom St.)

 Tickets to this event are non-refundable.

-Level Playing Field Institute (LPFI) is an Oakland-based non-profit that promotes innovative approaches to fairness in education through its middle and high school STEM programs which target traditionally underrepresented students across California.
-These programs and initiatives include the Summer Math and Science Honors Academy (SMASH), Camp Code and Level the Coding Field (the Hack-a-thons).
-LPFI also conducts rigorous research.
-The in-house research team examines inequity in access and opportunity across K-12, higher education, and workplace contexts in order to improve the outcomes for underrepresented students in STEM fields.
+Level Playing Field Institute (LPFI) is an Oakland-based nonprofit that promotes innovative approaches to fairness in education through STEM education programs which target traditionally underrepresented students across California and in Georgia.
+LPFI delivers the Summer Math and Science Honors Academy (SMASH) and Level the Coding Field Hack-a-thons.
+LPFI also conducts rigorous research on inequity in access and opportunity across K-12, higher education, and workplace contexts in order to improve the outcomes for underrepresented students in STEM fields.